-Course Number and Title: ESL 028 Beginning Listening and Speaking
+Course Number and Title: ESL 028 Beginning ESL Listening and Speaking

 Some lecture hours may be completed in a laboratory setting.

-- Gather and report basic personal information.
+- Recognize and convey personal information.
 (CCC 1; PGC 1, 2)

 - Respond to and make simple requests.
 (CCC 1; PGC 1, 2)